LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-23-fifty-six-and-counting.md

 to teach librarians digital skills.
 Along with Daniel van Strien and Owen Stephens, James ran the first Library Carpentry workshop in London in November 2015.
 The course was taught in four evening sessions over four weeks.

+The [2016 Library Carpentry two-day sprint](https://software-carpentry.org/blog/2016/06/library-carpentry-sprint.html) saw twenty people from six countries work on the lessons and begin to build a global community.

+In 2016, Library Carpentry won the British Library Labs Teaching and Learning Award.